DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT]
 These can be mocked using `double`.

-Require extra boilerplate code.
+Sometimes requires boilerplate to be added to production code.

-Details on why are out of scope of this talk.
+_note_
+The detailed reasons why this is currently the case is out of scope for this talk.
+Note that there is ongoing work on allowing these traits to be used without neeeding production code changes.

+Speak to me after this talk if you're interested in learning more about this.

 [NEXT]
 ### All Limitations